mwael2002/RISC-V/README.md

 Implementation of a 32-bit single-cycle microarchitecture RISC-V processor based on Harvard Architecture using Verilog HDL.
 The simulation was performed on Modelsim to run two programs the first is Fibonacci series & second is counter written with C language and compiled into machine code.
 The synthesis was done on Intel® Quartus Prime and implemented on Cyclone® IV FPGA.
+Testing on FPGA through Bluetooth module connected with it and mobile phone via UART module.
 ![Screenshot (285)](https://user-images.githubusercontent.com/102371006/224100404-f1938d91-d56d-44b3-8e47-51e2041fcc7b.png)

 ## RTL view of Top Module: